dev-dude/Angular-Video-Masonry/README.md

 # Angular JS Video Masonry - Video Wall
-This is a video masonry for Youtube with a optional minimal backend.
-Without the geo-location and socket.io backend it is backend independent.
-Keep in mind that this was a side project.
+This is a video masonry for Youtube with an optional minimal backend.
+Without the geo-location and socket.io functionality it is backend independent.
+Keep in mind that this was a side project and is a WIP.

 DEMO: http://www.greatvideo.org